sevenwestmedia/react-ssr-data-loader/readme.md

 ### Params hashing

 Behind the scenes the data loader uses a library called `hash-sum` to create hashes of the parameter object.
+You can control which of the data loader params are taken into account by specifying the cache keys (similar to React hooks).

-You can override it on the DataProvider
+You can override the hashing function on the DataProvider if you have issues with the inbuilt library.

 ## More info